aljazfrancic/fnm-code-bot/README.md

 Add it to your Discord server:
 https://discord.com/api/oauth2/authorize?client_id=804076437987393547&permissions=3072&scope=bot

-The job of the bot is to dispatch FNM codes to users who submitted screenshots in the given channel.
+The job of the bot is to dispatch FNM codes to the users who submitted screenshots in the given channel.
+Command the bot by sending it a private message as detailed below.

 # usage